djpeach/bucketlist-ionic-client/README.md

 Run `npm run test` to execute the tests.

 ## Technical Stack
-Listed below are some of the technolgies used to power bucketlist!
+Listed below are some of the technologies used to power bucketlist!

 ### Front End
 - [React](https://reactjs.org/)